Please note that the Paramedic program at Jefferson Community College is not accepting applications for the 2019-2020 school year.

 NYS Certified Paramedics

 Students applying to the Paramedic A.A.S. degree program who are current NYS Certified Paramedics will be granted credit for equivalent course work.
-After providing appropriate documentation (a copy of valid NYS Paramedic card and an official letter mailed directly from the NYS DOH to Jefferson Community College), the student will receive credit for EMS 180 (9.5 credits), EMS 185 (9 credits), EMS 275 (3 credits), EMS 280 (6.5 credits), and EMS 285 (5 credits), for a total of 33 credits.
+After providing appropriate documentation (a copy of valid NYS Paramedic card and an official letter mailed directly from the NYS DOH to Jefferson Community College), the student will receive credit for EMS 180 (9.5 credits), EMS 185 (9 credits), EMS 275 (3 credits), EMS 280 (6.5 credits), EMS 285 (5 credits), and EMS 290 (1 credit), for a total of 34 credits.

 Paramedics certified in another state, or by the National Registry, will be evaluated on a case by case basis.
 Individuals should contact the Paramedic Program Director for direction.